Your heart during pregnancy

 Heart disease is not only the leading cause of death for women in the United States, it is also a leading cause of pregnancy-related deaths.
 Pregnancy-related death is when a woman dies during pregnancy or within 1 year after the end of her pregnancy from health problems related to pregnancy.

-- Heart disease and stroke cause more than 1 in
+- Heart disease and stroke cause more than 1-in-3 pregnancy-related deaths.

 What you can do